leikareipa/rs/README.md

 A mutation typically issues as its payload one or more calls to the `byte` command to modify particular bytes in the game's files (usually, its main executable, RALLYE.EXE) and so to effect the desired corruption.
 For example, a mutation might change the value of a hard-coded variable, or modify opcodes to influence program flow.

-### Contributing it
+### Making the contribution

 Follow these general steps:

 1. Fork this repo.
 2. Add your mutation to the forked [./src/mutations.js](./src/mutations.js) file.
 3. Open a pull request for the change.
-Describe briefly what's being corrupted and how.
+In the pull request, describe briefly what's being corrupted and how.

 Things to keep in mind:

-- Only one mutation per pull request please.
+- Try to keep it to one mutation per pull request.
 - Each mutation must have a unique `id` attribute; generally the last 12 symbols of a version 4 UUID.
 - Each mutation must have an `author` name.
+- If you're planning on mutating something other than RALLYE.EXE, first open a pull request for supporting that kind of mutation.
+Even though the `byte` command already allows targeting files other than RALLYE.EXE, there are other considerations - like file persistence - that I'd like to address first.